Work90210/CryptoWave/docs/00-meta/doc-accessibility.md

 #### 1.2.
 Inclusive Design Principles

-Documentation should be designed with inclusivity at its core, considering the needs of all potential users.
+TODO: Inclusive design principles are not detailed in the provided context.

 #### 1.3.
 Multi-modal Content Support

-Content should be presented in multiple formats to accommodate different user needs and preferences.
+TODO: Multi-modal content support is not detailed in the provided context.

 #### 1.4.
 Language and Cultural Considerations

-TODO: Specify guidelines for language and cultural considerations in documentation.
+TODO: Language and cultural considerations are not detailed in the provided context.

 ### 2. Content Accessibility